kontainapp/km/payloads/java/README.md

 * https://betsol.com/java-memory-management-for-java-virtual-machine-jvm/
 * https://shipilev.net/jvm/anatomy-quarks/

 The OpenJDK Compressed OOPS feature does problematic things when it's `mmap(2)` hints are not honored.
+Use `-XX:-UseCompressedOops` to disable Compressed OOPS.

 ### Java Signal Handling